Air Liquide

 Air Liquide S.A. (/ˌɛər lᵻˈkiːd/ AIR-_-lih-KEED, [ɛːʁ likid]; literally "liquid air") is a French multinational company which supplies industrial gases and services to various industries including medical, chemical and electronic manufacturers.
-Founded in 1902, after Linde it is the second largest supplier of industrial gases by revenues and has operations in over 80 countries.
-It has headquarters at the 7th arrondissement of Paris.
-Air Liquide owned the patent for Aqua-Lung until it expired.
+Founded in 1902, Air Liquide is the second largest global supplier of industrial gases by revenues (after Linde plc) and has operations in over 70 countries.

-Air Liquide's headquarters are in Paris.
-It also has major sites in Japan, Houston, Newark, Delaware, Frankfurt, Shanghai and Dubai.
-The company's research and development (R&D) targets the creation of industrial gases, and also gases that are used in products such as healthcare items, electronic chips, foods, and chemicals.
+The company's headquarters are in the 7th arrondissement of Paris.
+It also has major offices in Japan, Houston, Newark, Delaware, New Delhi, Frankfurt, Shanghai and Dubai.
+The company's research and development (R&D) targets the creation of industrial gases, and gases that are used in products such as healthcare items, electronic chips, foods, and chemicals.
 The major R&D groups within Air Liquide focus on analysis, bioresources (foods and chemicals), combustion, membranes, modeling, and the production of hydrogen (H2) gas.
+Air Liquide owned the patent for Aqua-Lung until it expired.

 History

-1900 - 1930: Creation and introduction to the Paris Stock Exchange
+1900–1930: Creation and introduction to the Paris Stock Exchange

 On May 25, 1902, and after two years of research, Georges Claude developed a process for liquefying air in order to separate the components (oxygen, nitrogen, argon).
 On November 8, 1902, Paul Delorme gathered twenty-four subscribers, mainly engineers, to financially support the project, and became the first president of "Air liquide, a company for the study and exploitation of Georges Claude processes".
 The company originally had a capital of 100,000 francs.

 In 1906, Air Liquide began operations in Belgium and Italy, followed by Canada, Japan and Hong Kong.
 On February 20, 1913, the company was listed on the Paris Stock Exchange.

-1930 - 1950: International development and innovations
+1930–1950: International development and innovations

 In 1938, Air Liquide acquired La oxígena S.A.and started its activities in Argentina.
 In 1943, under the aegis of engineer Émile Gagnan (an employee of Air Liquide) and Lieutenant-Commander (ship-of-the-Line Lieutenant) Jacques-Yves Cousteau, Air Liquide manufactured scuba set prototypes that Cousteau and Frédéric Dumas used to shoot the underwater film Épaves (Shipwrecks), directed by Cousteau the same year.
 They were the first modern diving regulators.